Common Surprises When Renovating A NYC Apartment

 - Step 1) Creating the path to ensure electrical is in the best place possible for design

 - Step 3) Running the Wiring

 - Step 5) Skim Coat the Walls (usually advisable but not in all circumstances)

 Common NYC Renovation Surprise 3: Insufficient Electrical Load

-Having an insufficient electrical load is an easy issue to leave unaccounted for, but one that often results in big problems for homeowners when taken for granted.
+Having an insufficient electrical load is an easy issue to leave unaccounted for, but one that often results in big problems when taken for granted.
 In NYC there is a certain circuit breaker load limit per building (divided up by each individual apartment), which cannot be exceeded.
 If exceeded, buildings have electrical shortages and potentially full power outages.

 Signs You Might Have An Insufficient Electrical Load